-The Operations Control Center (OCC) is the brain that manages the day-to-day activities of transport operators.
-It’s here that the magic happens to ensure that everything runs smoothly.
+The Operations Control Centre (OCC) is the brain that manages the transport operators’ day-to-day activities.
+It’s here that the magic happens to ensure everything runs smoothly.
 However, sometimes passenger service can get disrupted when incidents occur such as, technical failures in the transport system, on trains, planes or any other mass transit systems; weather conditions; traffic incidents; labor strikes and accidents.
 These disruptions can cause unacceptable delays and resource shortages.
-The OCC must be able to provide a coordinated response, in a timely manner, to reduce and recover from operational interruptions and minimize the impact on passenger service.
+The OCC must provide a coordinated response, in a timely manner, to reduce and recover from operational interruptions and to minimise the impact on passenger service.

 • Monitoring operations

 • Managing the planned operations schedule